NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

             , ca = output.contentAddress // or get from build trace if floating
         }
     else: // drv.outputs are input-addressed
-        return hashQuotientDerivation(drv)
+        return hashInputMaskedDerivation(drv)
 ```

-### `hashQuotientDerivation`
+### `hashInputMaskedDerivation`

-We replace each element in the derivation's `inputDrvOutputs` using data from a call to `hashOutputsOrQuotientDerivation` on the `drvPath` of that element.
+We replace each element in the derivation's `inputDrvOutputs` using data from a call to `hashOutputsOrInputMaskedDerivation` on the `drvPath` of that element.
-When `hashOutputsOrQuotientDerivation` returns a single drv hash (because the input derivation in question is input-addressing), we simply swap out the `drvPath` for that hash, and keep the same output name.
+When `hashOutputsOrInputMaskedDerivation` returns a single drv hash (because the input derivation in question is input-addressing), we simply swap out the `drvPath` for that hash, and keep the same output name.
-When `hashOutputsOrQuotientDerivation` returns a map of content addresses per-output, we look up the output in question, and pair it with the output name `out`.
+When `hashOutputsOrInputMaskedDerivation` returns a map of content addresses per-output, we look up the output in question, and pair it with the output name `out`.

+That rewriting is the input masking.
-The resulting pseudo-derivation (with hashes instead of store paths in `inputDrvs`) is then printed (in the ["ATerm" format](@docroot@/protocols/derivation-aterm.md#input-address-encoding)) and hashed, and this becomes the hash of the "quotient derivation".
+The resulting pseudo-derivation (with hashes instead of store paths in `inputDrvs`) is then printed (in the ["ATerm" format](@docroot@/protocols/derivation-aterm.md#input-address-encoding)) and hashed, and this becomes the hash of the input-masked derivation.

-When calculating output hashes, `hashQuotientDerivation` is called on an almost-complete input-addressing derivation, which is just missing its input-addressed outputs paths.
+When calculating output hashes, `hashInputMaskedDerivation` is called on an almost-complete input-addressing derivation, which is just missing its input-addressed outputs paths --- that is, one that is already output masked, making it fully masked.
 The derivation hash is then used to calculate output paths for each output, as the [complete store path calculation](@docroot@/protocols/store-path.md#fingerprint) specifies: it is the digest of the hashed ATerm that specification calls for, under the `"output:" id` case, where `id` is the output name.
 The store object's name is the derivation's name, with `-` and the output name appended --- unless the output is named `out`, in which case the derivation's name is used as-is.